To watch a video about our company culture, philosophy and team approach, click here.

 - Go on a book tour.

-- Design merchandise for your books (like these Harry Potter t-shirts).
+- Design merchandise for your books (like these Harry Potter t-shirts) and consider a targeted advertisement.

 - Make business cards with your photo and addresses to your author website and social media profile pages.

-- Speak at book clubs about writing in your genre.
+- Speak at book clubs about writing in your genre - this can be a surprisingly effective addition to your promotional campaign.

 - Have book readings for your new book.
 Some possible venues: